urschrei/convertbng/README.md

 The package has been built for and tested on the following platforms:
 - Linux 64-bit, Python 2.7 and 3.5, as a [manylinux1](https://www.python.org/dev/peps/pep-0513) wheel
 - OS X 64-bit, Python 2.7 and 3.5, as a wheel for versions 10.6 and above
-- Windows 32-bit and 64-bit Python 2.7, as a wheel
+- Windows 32-bit and 64-bit Python 2.7, as a wheel.

-No additional runtimes should be necessary.

-###Windows binaries
+###Windows Binaries
 The Rust DLL and the Cython extension used by this package have been built with a [MinGW](http://www.mingw.org) toolchain.
 You shouldn't need to install any additional runtimes in order for the wheel to work, but please open an issue if you encounter any errors.

 #Usage